oscarrc/nts-web/README.md

 This is still a work in progress, so expect some bugs and issues.

+#### TODOs

+- [ ] React to control change inputs
+- [ ] Implement the hability to switch patches on the fly vía patch banks
+- [ ] Implement the hability to switch patterns on the fly vía pattern or sequence banks
+- [ ] Export all patches from banks along with the sequence in a single file
+- [ ] Retrieve user oscilators and effects vía Sysex (help needed)

 If you miss any feature, please, request it.

 ### How it works